 Product requirements and service specifications are calculated in many different ways, based on mean and standard deviations.These are summarized in the PRD and SeSp documents found at https://www.romsaf.org/product_documents.php.
 Three product requirement accuracy levels are specified: threshold, target, and optimal.
 The color codes seen in the color bar indicate that the given requirements are met, i.e., not violated; e.g., the color yellow means that threshold level is met but the target level has been violated.

-These plots show monthly standard deviation or mean of the chosen variable comparison, satellite and area.
+These plots show monthly or daily standard deviation or mean of the chosen variable comparison, satellite and area.
 The plots include all data from the selected RO mission that passed the QC screening (nominal data).
-The monthly STD and mean used to produce these plots are exactly the same as those used in "1D Monthly Profiles".
-The standard deviation plots of temperature, humidity and pressure, compared to ERA-I analysis, are overlayed with contours enclosing areas where requirements (solid lines) or service specifications (hatched areas enclosed by purple lines) are violated.
+The monthly or daily STD and mean used to produce these plots are exactly the same as those used in "1D Profiles".
+The standard deviation plots of temperature, humidity and pressure, compared to ERA-I or ERA5 analysis, are overlaid with contours enclosing areas where requirements (stippled areas enclosed by solid lines) or service specifications (hatched areas enclosed by purple lines) are violated.
 The requirements and specifications are summarized in the PRD and SeSp documents.

-The scalar time series plots show differences between retrieved GNSS-RO scalar variables and equivalent values calculated using fields from ERA-I or operational ECMWF data.
+The scalar time series plots show differences between retrieved GNSS-RO scalar variables and equivalent values calculated using fields from ERA-I, ERA5 or operational ECMWF data.
 Comparisons are made available in 8 different latitudinal zones.
 For the tropopause an additional narrow tropical zone (15° S-15° N) is also monitored.